bobbykolev/react-route-skeleton/README.md

 you'll also need <a href="https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en" target="_blanl">livereload extension</a> in order to livereload the app on change

+You can see further developed project with Premier League Results <a href="https://github.com/bobbykolev/react-results-app">here</a>

 thanks to Rob Eisenberg (aurelia) and christianalfoni for build ideas